simple-warfare/bevy_northstar/book/src/nav_data.md

     UVec3::new(tile_pos.x, tile_pos.y, 0),
     // You can set the destination to the same x,y position but change the z height
     // We'll set the cost to 2, this is arbitrary.
-    Nav::Portal(Portal::new(target_pos, 2)),
-);

-// We want to make sure the target position can also ramp back DOWN
+    Nav::Portal(Portal::to(target_pos, 2, false)),
-// You'll need to create a portal at the target end.
+    // As one_way is set to false, we don't need to worry about creating a reverse portal at the target
-// Let's make the cost 1 to make it cheaper to path down a slope. grid.set_nav(
-    target_pos,
-    Nav::Portal(Portal::new(UVec3::new(tile_pos.x, tile_pos.y, 0), 1)),
+    // set_nav will handle that for you.
 );
 ```